moq-wg/moq-transport/draft-ietf-moq-transport.md

 ANNOUNCE MUST send only a single response to a given ANNOUNCE of either ANNOUNCE_OK or ANNOUNCE_ERROR.

+Relays that respond with an ANNOUNCE_OK for a 'Track Namespace' send subscriptions with a 'Track Namespace' that exactly match to that publisher.

 OBJECT message headers carry a short hop-by-hop `Track Alias` that maps to the Full Track Name (see {{message-subscribe-ok}}).
 Relays use the `Track Alias` of an incoming OBJECT message to identify its track and find